quoll/tiara/README.md

 The ordered seq can be built out of the nodes using their linked list.
 However, due to each node holding only the key of the next node in the list, this means that every step in the iteration requires a map lookup.

+### MultiMaps
+Multi maps are a common data structure, and one that I have needed on many occasions.
+While mapping keys to sets of values is very common, this suffers from a lack of composability, and cannot be used with operations like `into` that work on transient variations.
+This multi-map implementation was written specifically to address these two issues.

 ## Tests
-Some simple [Criterium](https://github.com/hugoduncan/criterium) tests demonstrate the performance differences between these 3 implementations.
+Some simple [Criterium](https://github.com/hugoduncan/criterium) tests demonstrate the performance differences between the 3 ordered structure implementations.
 To minimize the non-map working being performed, only numbers are being stored as keys and values.

 To avoid access patterns, the initial data was generated with: